USEPA/flowsa/format specs/FlowBySector.md

 ### Flow-By-Sector Collapsed Format

-In this variant, the fields `SectorProducedBy` and `SectorConsumedBy` are replaced by a `Sector` field
+In this variant, the fields `SectorProducedBy` and `SectorConsumedBy` are replaced by a `Sector` field.
+All other fields are identical.

 | Field | Type | Required? | Description |
 | --- | --- | ---  | --- |